 Farmers' perspectives on climate change is the topic of this month's Iowa Learning Farms webinar on Wednesday, Oct.
 17. J. Gordon Arbuckle Jr., an assistant professor and extension sociologist at Iowa State University, will present results from the 2011 Iowa Farm and Rural Life Poll.

-People who need to be recertified as Pork Quality Assurance Plus Advisors under the National Pork Board's PQA Plus program are invited to attend an April 19 session in Ames.
-The Iowa Pork Industry Center is hosting the morning session, which will run concurrently with an initial PQA Plus certification session.
+People who need to be recertified as Pork Quality Assurance Plus® Advisors under the National Pork Board's PQA Plus program are reminded of an upcoming session in Ames.
+The Iowa Pork Industry Center at Iowa State University is hosting the morning session on Nov.
+19, which will run concurrently with an initial daylong PQA Plus certification session.

 In early autumn, in response to the shortening days and declining intensity of sunlight, tree leaves become vivid reds, oranges, golds and browns — signaling their oncoming fall to the ground.
 Horticulturalists with Iowa State University Extension and Outreach explain it’s more than just leaves that fall from trees during autumn.